 - Licensing of Intellectual Property – It goes without saying that if you wish to allow others to use your brand, trademark or business name, such rights should be clearly documented.
 Many business owners like to isolate such intellectual property from day-to-day business risks by owning it in a separate entity to that operating the business.
 To complete the asset protection value of such a measure, the right to use that IP- which can even extend to software customisations, domains, websites and web content – should be accurately documented.
 The licensor will need to consider taking security over the IP it allows the licensee to use, e.g. a PPS.

 - Distribution Agreements – Along with the significant financial rewards associated with many distribution arrangements comes significant responsibility.
 Apart from fundamentals like the extent of the Territory and sales KPIs, most agreements require the distributor to be responsible for all marketing, delivery, installation and maintenance.
-They demand high standards of customer service, regular reporting and the establishment of facilities for stocking inventory and performing repairs etc. It is important that such relationships are documented or negotiated by an experienced business lawyer.
+They demand high standards of customer service, regular reporting and the establishment of facilities for stocking inventory and performing repairs etc. It is important that such relationships are documented or negotiated by experienced contract lawyers Brisbane.